lukekasper/Personal-Projects/PowerShell/Notes.md

     2) Select a profile type and create a text file at its location
         - New-Item -Path $Profile.CurrentUserCurrentHost
     3) Add customization and save
+- Parameters allow you to provide inputs to functions, cmdlets and scripts without changing the actual code
+  - declare with Param()
+  - select approach to ensure correct parameters are passed to let the script function as intended
+  - use decorators to ensure parameters are passed correctly

 ## Cmdlets: